futel/dialplan-functions/doc/DEPLOY.md

 ## Update Twilio Programmable Voice stage components to point to URLs

-Update the dev, stage, or prod TwiML Application Resources and SIP Domains to point to the URL in the updated domain as in twilio-sip-server README-deploy.
+Update the dev, stage, or prod TwiML Application Resources and SIP Domains to point to the URL in the updated domain as in twilio-sip-server deploy.md.

 For the SIP domains, the URL path is "/dial_outgoing".